Health system models and frameworks: WHO, World Bank and resilience

 Over the years, many people have pointed out the limitations and weaknesses of the World Health Organization's 6-block conceptual framework.

-To begin with, the framework seems to give all components the same weight, which is not real in practice.
-Moreover, these components are presented in a segmented manner without clearly showing the importance of the interactions among them.
-Precisely, health systems strengthening work often needs to address these interactions, both from technical assistance and advocacy.
-This includes, for example, how the financing model determines incentives for staff, or how the information system should help in the control of inputs.
-Finally, this framework directs our attention to the formal health services.
-Thus, it practically leaves out such important aspects as the community or the understanding of the health system as yet another social determinant of health.
+To begin with, the framework appears to assign equal weight to all components, which does not reflect reality in practice.
+Furthermore, these components are presented in a segmented manner without clearly showing the importance of the interactions between them (Papanicolas et al., 2022)Papanicolas, I., Rajan, D., Karanikolos, M., Soucat, A., & Figueras, J. (Eds.).
+(2022).
+Health system performance assessment: A framework for policy analysis.
+World Health Organization. https://www.who.int/publications/i/item/9789240042476.
+Health system strengthening work often needs to address precisely these interactions, both through technical assistance and advocacy.
+This includes, for example, how the financing model determines incentives for staff (Tikkanen et al., 2020)Tikkanen, R., Osborn, R., Mossialos, E., Djordjevic, A., & Wharton, G. (Eds.).
+(2020).
+International profiles of health care systems.
+Commonwealth Fund. https://doi.org/10.26099/7ahs-kn97, or how the information system should support input monitoring.
+Finally, this framework directs attention towards formal health services, thereby leaving out aspects as important as the community (USAID, 2017)USAID.
+(2017).
+Health system assessment approach: A how-to manual (Version 3.0).
+United States Agency for International Development. https://hsaamanual.org/download-the-pdf and the understanding of the health system as a social determinant of health in its own right.

 🧠 Let's pause and reflect